Terravision (computer program): Description

 The project was realized by Joachim Sauter, Pavel Mayer, Axel Schmidt, Gerd Grueneis, Dirk Luesebrink, Hendrik Tramberend and Steffen Meschkat using Onyx Computers developed by Silicon Graphics, Inc.

-Because Terravision was the first system to provide a seamless web navigation and visualization of the earth in a massively large spatial data environment, Joachim Sauter called it a prequel to Google Earth.

 History

 Terravision was developed starting in 1993, originally as an art project by ART+COM in Berlin, a collective of artists and computer hackers, some from the Chaos Computer Club.

-In 1994, ART+COM filed a patent called "Method and Device for Pictorial Representation of Space-related Data."
+In 1995, ART+COM filed a patent called "Method and Device for Pictorial Representation of Space-related Data."

 In 1995, then Deutsche Post (now Deutsche Telekom) approached Art+Com searching for high-end applications for its high-speed VBN network.

-In 1994, Art+COM presented its project then named it T_Vision at the International Telecommunication Union Plenipotentiary Conference in Kyoto on twin monitors of a RealityEngine by Silicon Graphics.
+In 1994, Art+COM presented its project then named it T_Vision at the ITU Plenipotentiary Conference in Kyoto, on twin monitors of a RealityEngine by Silicon Graphics.
 An image of the earth in space on a five-foot television screen could be spun by a large trackball beside it.
 According to Mark Pesce, ART+COM's two main programmers Pavel Meyer and Axel Schmidt were able to fix the software program which they had set up in Berlin on a different machine, in the last 10 minutes prior to opening of the conference.
 T_Vision was shown one month later to the public for the first time at the Interactive Media Festival in the Variety Arts Center, Los Angeles, winning the judge's $5,000 prize.